 Deirdre “Dee” Dwyer is an accomplished poet from Musquodoboit Harbour, Nova Scotia.
 Throughout her career, she has published three books; The Breath that Lightens the Body (1999), Going to the Eyestone (2002), and The Blomidon Logs (2016), as well as over 100 pieces of poetry in various magazines and journals since 1975.

 Dwyer’s fascination for poetry began in her sixth grade English class.
 A lesson on Haikus influenced Dee to take up the art, which eventually lead to her work getting published before she even finished high school.
-She then went on to earn a Masters in English and Creative Writing at the University of Windsor, soon after moving to Japan for two years to teach English.
-Since returning, she has continued to teach English; currently offering Creative Writing Classes at Mount Saint Vincent University in Halifax.
+She then went on to earn a Masters in English and Creative Writing at the University of Windsor, moving to Japan soon after to teach English.
+Her time there lasted two years, and since returning, she has continued to teach; currently offering Creative Writing Classes at Mount Saint Vincent University in Halifax.

 Dwyer is a passionate environmentalist and volunteer in her community, having worked with various organizations over the years to maintain the beauty and culture of her hometown.
 This passion for her home is conveyed in her poetry, lined with references to Musquodoboit Harbour that she recalls or heard about throughout her life.